x2py/blog_xtopy/content/posts/Selecting rows and columns in pandas.md

 ---
-title: "Selecting rows and columns in pandas"
+title: "Dealing with columns in pandas"
-description: ""
+description: "In this post I go into some uncommon techniques I use every so often to select columns and rows from dataframes in pandas"
 # date: 2022-01-13T16:01:16+05:30
 date: 2022-04-20T10:48

-draft: true
+draft: false
 weight: 1
 # aliases: ["/first"]
-tags: [""]
+tags: ["python", "pandas", "data analytics", "data wrangling", "excel"]
-categories: ["Allwyns Pandas Field Guide"]
+categories: ["Allwyns Field Guide", "Pandas", "Data Analytics"]
 author: "Allwyn"
 showToc: true
 # TocOpen: false